 - How can data and analytics help us make real-time decisions that will keep supply chains functioning effectively?

-How is satellite data helping us make better choices?
+Using satellite data to make better choices

 Knowing what is happening on the ground is key.
 Satellite data tells us what is going on in ports around the world.
 This means we know where the biggest challenges are.
 Analytics are helping us make intelligent decisions and act fast to manage congestion and delays.
 This knowledge means we can anticipate issues and re-route material flows to minimize disruption.